 Advantages of using sliding doors

-- Space saving : A traditional door requires a defined space to be opened, with the sliding door it is possible to gain this lost space and use it for another purpose.
+- Space saving : a traditional door requires a defined space to be opened, with the sliding door it is possible to gain this lost space and use it for another purpose.
 As this model is fixed on a rail, only the space for the sliding door is required, ideal for rooms that have an extensive wall.
 Sliding doors can also replace masonry walls that separate environments in small apartments.

-- Flexibility, integration and privacy : When opened, sliding doors can allow the integration of environments, in addition to leaving the place with a greater sense of amplitude.
+- Flexibility, integration and privacy : When opened, sliding doors can allow the integration of environments, in addition to leaving the room with a greater sense of amplitude.
 For the most intimate moments, just close the door to hide certain rooms.